The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms

-This capability has the potential to enable an attacker to execute non-screened codes including code instrumentation.
+This capability can potentially enable an attacker to execute non-screened codes, including code instrumentation.

-\item \textbf{Preventing to override security managers.} A security manager is a class that defines security policies of an application.
-It has an implementation of several check* methods such as checkPermission, checkWrite, checkExec.
-These methods determine whether particular actions such as writing a file are permitted in the current running java virtual machine instance.
+\item \textbf{Preventing to override security managers.} A security manager is a class that defines the security policies of an application.
+It has an implementation of several check* methods, such as checkPermission, checkWrite, and checkExec.
+These methods determine whether particular actions, such as writing a file, are permitted in the current running Java virtual machine instance.
 Security managers are typically used to build a sandboxed/protected execution environment.
-Interestingly if not configured properly, a user can replace an existing security manager, which can be leveraged to bypass the existing protections.
+Interestingly, a user can replace an existing security manager with code if it is not configured correctly.
+This replacement mechanism can be leveraged to bypass the existing protections.
 To build a secure system, replacing existing security managers and setting up custom policies must be disabled.

 \item \textbf{Preventing native codes and libraries.} One can use native codes or libraries to enable any of the features restricted in the Java layer.
-Hence, loading native libraries and performing native API calls, need to be flagged.
+Hence, loading native libraries and performing native API calls must be flagged.